apostrophecms/apostrophe-documentation/tutorials/core-concepts/09-working-with-templates/02-nunjucks-helper-functions.md

 # Nunjucks helper functions: calling JavaScript functions from templates

-In the ["Building Navigation" tutorial](building-navigation.md) we called `apos.pages.isAncestorOf` from our template code.
+In the ["Building Navigation" tutorial](building-navigation.md) you called `apos.pages.isAncestorOf` from your template code.

 `isAncestorOf` is a "helper function," made available to templates by the `apostrophe-pages` module.

-That's great, but what if we need to add our own helper function?
+That's great, but what if you need to add your own helper function?

-Let's take another look at the [link-widgets module we just created in the previous tutorial](custom-widgets.md).
+Let's take another look at the [link-widgets module you just created in the previous tutorial](custom-widgets.md).

-Let's say we want to make the label optional, and use the URL as a label if no label is provided:
+Let's say you want to make the label optional, and use the URL as a label if no label is provided:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/link-widgets/index.js" %}